Fishing Report

 Please review the Emergency Orders and Advisory Announcements below in their entirety before heading out on your next fishing trip:

-• Emergency Order 3-KS-W-03-24 Closes sport fishing for king salmon in all fresh waters from Bald Head to Point Romanof.
+• Emergency Order 3-KS-W-04-25 Closes sport fishing for king salmon in all fresh waters from Bald Head to Point Romanof.
 This closure includes, but is not limited to, the Unalakleet, Shaktoolik, Koyuk, Ungalik, Inglutalik, and Golsovia river drainages.
 In addition, only one unbaited, single-hook, artificial lure may be used in these drainages.
 All king salmon caught incidentally in the waters described above while fishing for other species may not be removed from the water and must be released immediately.

 Additional Tips

-• Because fish typically grow and reproduce more slowly at high latitudes and elevations, please use proper techniques when engaging in catch-and-release in order to ensure the survival of the released fish such as:
+• Because fish typically grow and reproduce more slowly at high latitudes and elevations, please use proper catch-and-release techniques when engaging in catch-and-release fishing in order to ensure the survival of the released fish such as:

 • Use lures with a single hook and crimp down the barb.
 Do not use bait.